kirkkwang/skullrax/README.md

 ).generate
 ```

 The works must exist before adding them to a collection.
-If any work is not found, a `Skullrax::WorkNotFoundError` will be raised.
+If any work is not found, a `Skullrax::ObjectNotFoundError` will be raised.

 ## Collection Creation